erSubhashThapa/100daysofcode/post-log.md

 ***UPDATE/WARNING**: While the solution below worked to defer the file, it broke my site.
 After the first load, my site looked fine.
 But upon refreshing with browser-caching enable, my hero image and video looked strange.
 I deleted this tweak in my code.
 Still, the code might help you, so here it is.*

 **Defer the WP Fastest Cache combined js script:** Add "`defer`" to the code that generates the script tag.
-Remember to change this whenever you upgrade the plugin.
+Remember to change this whenever you update the plugin.

 *Line 240, wp-content/plugins/wp-fastest-cache/inc/js-ulilities.php*:
 ```php